From the author:

 - The necessary knowledge for success is present in every system.
 Yes, but it is not always obvious.
 Facilitating means bringing the system in touch with its resources.

-- "Without disorder no new order" and "no change without disorder".
-Facilitating means preparing people for these phases, shaping those phases, and making the journey through the chaos possible.
+- "No disorder without disorder" and "no change without disorder".
+Facilitating means preparing people for these phases, shaping these phases and enabling the journey through chaos.

 - Change processes have unpredictable and unpredictable.
 Facilitating means being open to taking the impulses and using them for the process.

 - Trust is constantly being redesigned.
 Authenticity is the key to the trust of the stakeholders.
 A facilitator supports this by actively shaping the process, involving everyone and giving the topics a voice.

 - Change needs agility and emotional participation.
 To enable this is the task of facilitating.

 - The facilitator is part of the process.
 By bringing his subjective perceptions and feelings into communication, he supports the process.

 - Facilitating needs the willingness and support of the clients.